XronosSchedulingLtd/schedulerinstallationdocs/realdata.rst

 --------------------

-Having logged in as your new user, you should find that you are recognized as a member of staff and create events etc.
+Having logged in as your new user, you should find that you are recognized as a member of staff and can create events etc.

 .. note::